DCC-EX/dcc-ex.github.io/docs/about/contributing/website/style-guide.rst

 Style Guidelines
 ----------------

-* every page (except a few pages like home, about, contact, etc.) MUST start with one or more level images (after the title) to indicate the intended base audience for the page.
+* Every page (except a few pages like home, about, contact, etc.) MUST start with one or more level images (after the title) to indicate the intended base audience for the page.
 * Where possible, use the expansions for the level images:

   * \|conductor\| |conductor|